-While the majority of my beta reading team are trained editors, as beta readers their aim is to provide that gut-feeling response you need from new readers – equal to someone picking up your book in a store and giving you a constructive review – without the worry of being torn apart by harsh criticism.
+While the majority of my beta reading team are editors, as beta readers their aim is to provide that gut-feeling response you need from new readers – equal to someone picking up your book in a store and giving you a constructive review, without the risk of your work being torn apart by harsh criticism.
 Naturally, if you’re after more detailed feedback accompanied by professional advice, an Assessment or Developmental Edit is what you need.

-All members of the beta reading team have signed a non-disclosure agreement confirming that any work submitted to them for beta reading purposes, is the rightful intellectual property and copyrighted material of the Author and may not be shared or discussed, outside the beta reading team, with members of the public, unless a published copy has been freely given as a gift by the Author, or legally purchased from a book or ebook retailer.
+All members of the beta reading team have signed a non-disclosure agreement confirming that any work submitted to them for beta reading purposes is copyright and the rightful intellectual property of the author, and it may not be shared or discussed with members of the public, unless a published copy has been freely given as a gift by the author, or the reader has legally purchased a copy from a retailer.

 We are happy to read books from all over the world, as long as they are in English.
 After all, stories are stories, and their building blocks are not unique.
 Plenty of books from America and the U.K. make their way onto our shores.